-InfoQ talked with Benjamin Wootton, DevOps consultant, to get an update on his view of the DevOps landscape in 2015.
-Wootton shares his experience, low hanging fruit to kickstart DevOps transformations, how to leverage monitoring, cloud and containers.
-Also how the market is lacking engineers with the required attitude and skill set for DevOps.
+Benjamin Wootton, DevOps consultant, shares his view of the DevOps landscape in 2015.
+What's the low hanging fruit to kickstart DevOps transformations, how to leverage cloud and containers and more.
+1

 Lean Product Development takes an end-to-end focus on the flow of work through a system.
-Rather than focus on traditional measures such as capacity utilization, it proves more effective to focus on how work is moving through the system.
 This article discusses what impedes the flow of work, and how we manage impediments to the flow of work.

 This article shows how to do planning using reference class forecasting with the #NoEstimates paradigm which promises more accuracy in forecasts.
 13

 What are the practical concerns associated with running microservice systems?
 And what you need to know to embrace the power of smaller services without making things too hard?
 2

 How multi User Performance testing using modern data visualisation techniques gaines early insight into location specific performance and application areas that may have "sleeping" performance issues.

 In this article, author explores Cassandra CLI architecture model using JArchitect tool and CQLinq language to analyze its code base.